 Adjust rules if necessary.
 Make sure the bots aren’t getting flagged.

-If you’re unfamiliar with firewall settings, consult your hosting provider.
+If you’re unfamiliar with firewall settings, consult your hosting provider for guidance.
 They might offer guidance.

 With Auto Page Rank, you’ll gain insights into how your site interacts with different bots.
 Keep an eye on access issues.